-Age UK Newcastle offer a weekly programme of opportunities across the city where you can look after yourself, get to know new people and stay connected in your community by joining a class.
+Age UK Gateshead offer a weekly programme of opportunities across the Newcastle where you can look after yourself, get to know new people and stay connected in your community by joining a class.
 Contact Age UK Newcastle for times, prices and more information.
 Classes include

 - Keep fit

 - Men’s Keep Fit